June 2nd, 2011

 Settling a Personal Injury Case-Case Value

+Two Values.
 A personal injury case has two values.
 One, the most the insurance company will pay for the case.
 Two, the amount a jury will award for the case.
-When we settle a personal injury case we make sure our client receives the most the insurance company will pay for the case.
+When we settle a personal injury case we make sure our client receives the most the insurance company will pay for the case short of a jury verdict.

 How the Insurance Company Decides Value.
 Most insurance companies evaluate case value like they set premiums-based on statistics and risk.
 They evaluate the injured person.
 The more solid and appealing the person the better the case.
 They evaluate the mechanism of the injury.
 The more clear cut and understandable the better the case.
 They evaluate past and future medical treatment.
-The more medical doctor treatment and clear future treatment the more they pay.
+The more medical doctor treatment and clear future treatment the better the case.
 They evaluate economic past and future loss looking for documentation that supports the loss.
+Most insurance companies have a more difficult time with general damages such as pain and suffering, disability, loss of enjoyment and disfigurement.
+This is why the lawyer is important.

-They also evaluate the lawyer who has the case.
-The more likely the lawyer is to try a case the more they fear the case.
-This is because a trial lawyer presents risk-the risk a jury will like the case and award more then the mean result.
+The Lawyer.
+The insurance company evaluates the lawyer who has the case.
+The more likely the lawyer is to try a case the more risk the insurance company sees.
+A trial lawyer presents risk-the risk a jury will like the case with a verdict more than the mean result.

 Offering Mean Value.
 Based on their evaluation, the insurance company arrives at a bell curve value.
-This means they calculate the range within which the jury will award the majority of the time.
-Even then there is a low range and high range of value within the bell curve average.
+The bell curve is the result of insurance calculations on the range within which the jury will award the majority of the time.
+There is low range and high range value within this bell curve.
 The insurance adjuster is given authority to settle within this range and this is where the final offer will be.
 The first offer will be low and the negotiation goes from there.

 Decline the Low Ball.
 Some insurance companies, particularly in a difficult economic climate, will never get to a fair settlement proposal.
 Often these companies have a corporate policy of using an impersonal computer evaluation that dictates a low ball offer the adjuster is stuck with.
 Knowing fair settlement-the amount a jury will usually pay-allows for recognition of a low ball unacceptable offer.
 When this occurs we advise our client to decline the offer and try the case.